SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

 1. An app registration in Azure
 1. Credentials - SPE client id and SPE container
     -  Have permissions to Write and Create folder in the container
-1. Permission - "User.Read", "FileStorageContainer.Selected", "Files.ReadWrite"
+1. Permission - "User.Read", "FileStorageContainer.Selected"
 1. Add `Mobile and desktop application` - add redirect URI `http://localhost`
 ![alt text](../images/app-registration-console-platform.png)